 That's not to say that some of the natural floral misters, spritzers, waters, etc. have no use.
-I often make my own aromatic waters for cleaning, disinfecting and room scenting by mixing a few drops of pure essential oils with water.
-However, these are the NOT the true distilled hydrosols which contain therapeutic benefits of the whole plant.
+I often make my own aromatic waters for cleaning, disinfecting, and room scenting by mixing a few drops of pure essential oils with water.
+However, these are NOT the true distilled hydrosols that contain the therapeutic benefits of the whole plant.

 If you are looking for true hydrosols beware of imposters.
 Unfortunately, you may not be able to tell if the hydrosol is "fake" by simply looking or smelling.
 Names and even label ingredients may be deceiving.